Warhammer 40,000: Chaos Gate – Daemonhunters: Plot

 Kaldor Draigo has been cursed to wander the Realm of Chaos for centuries, and can only return to real-space for a short period of time before returning to the Warp.
 The Baleful Edict travels to a planet with a high level of warp energies, and Vakir manages to summon Draigo to inform him of their plans.
 As Draigo heads to the Garden of Nurgle, Vakir once again enters Kadex's mind and discovers that Kadex had tricked them into luring Draigo into a trap.
 Kadex's master, the Daemon-Primarch of the Death Guard, Mortarion, intends to ambush Draigo and take his vengeance upon him for the events that happened on the planet of Kornovin (where Draigo had carved the name of his slain master on Mortarion's heart before banishing him back to the Warp).
 It is revealed Mortarion is the Morbus, and he intends to use the sector as a base to launch an assault on the Grey Knights.

 Enraged by this deception, Ectar almost slays Vakir before he is stopped by Lunete.
 Vakir claims that they can still save Draigo from Mortarion's trap by going to the Garden of Nurgle itself.
 Vakir proposes to infuse Kadex with a psychic beacon before slaying the Daemon-Prince, and following his returning spirit to the Garden.
 Before Vakir finishes her spell, she reveals that she has sacrificed her soul to Kadex so that she can act as the beacon.
 Once the spell is finished, Kadex's soul returns to his master, with the Grey Knights following suit.

 The Grey Knights follow Kadex's soul to the Garden and manage to reinforce Draigo.
 As the Grey Knights battle Mortarion and his minions, Draigo cuts all five of the Bloom's roots.
 Once the final root has been severed, Mortarion flees.
 The Baleful Edict returns to real-space whilst the Grey Knights who fought Mortarion remain in the warp to accompany their Supreme Grandmaster.
 Ectar and Lunete return to Titan, where Ectar, impressed by Vakir's loyalty and bravery, recommends she has a memorial made for her.

 After the End-Credits, a skull that contains Kadex's soul is shown.
 Kadex has managed to capture Vakir's soul, and declares that he will use her to further his future plans.

+Gameplay

+The player commands a squad of Grey Knights in a fight against the forces of Nurgle who are attempting to release a plague on the galaxy called the Bloom.

+Development and release

+The game is a sequel to the 1998 game Warhammer 40,000: Chaos Gate and was released 5 May 2022.
+The game was developed by Canadian studio Complex Games and was published by Frontier Foundry.

 Reception

-Warhammer 40,000: Chaos Gate - Daemonhunters received "generally favorable" reviews, according to review aggregator Metacritic.
+Warhammer 40,000: Chaos Gate – Daemonhunters received "generally favorable" reviews, according to review aggregator Metacritic.

 During the 26th Annual D.I.C.E.
-Awards, the Academy of Interactive Arts & Sciences nominated Chaos Gate - Daemonhunters for "Strategy/Simulation Game of the Year".
+Awards, the Academy of Interactive Arts & Sciences nominated Chaos Gate – Daemonhunters for "Strategy/Simulation Game of the Year".